osmdroid/osmdroid/src/site/Map-Sources.md

 # Online Map Sources (out of the box)

 osmdroid comes with a few map sources preconfigured for you to use.
 Usage access rules vary based on the source.
-Make sure you read the fine print.
+Make sure you read the fine print for each

+**For the most up to date information, see [TileSourceFactory](https://github.com/osmdroid/osmdroid/blob/master/osmdroid-android/src/main/java/org/osmdroid/tileprovider/tilesource/TileSourceFactory.java)**

 ## Mapnik (aka Open Street Maps)